Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 </p>

 ## Feedback
-If you need any more information about our work or have any issue about the implementation, please feel free to contact us by email:
+If you have any issue about the implementation, please feel free to contact us by email:
 * Zelin Zang: zangzelin@westlakeedu.cn
 * Lirong Wu: wulirong@westlake.edu.cn